Sunburn & Heatstroke Doctor in Ibiza: Urgent Home Relief

 - Heat exhaustion (sweating, elevated pulse, mild confusion resolving with water)

-- Blistering sunburn needing sterile dressing + IV hydration
+- Blistering sunburn needing sterile dressing and a hydration assessment

 Call 112 (ER):